Rugby: All Blacks dig in to deny French XV a famous win

 All Blacks 28 France XV 23

-On a testing night in Lyon, many of the All Blacks' second stringers rose to the occasion to stake claims for more time in the coveted jersey.
+On a torrid and ultimately successful night in Lyon, many of the All Blacks' second stringers rose to the occasion to stake claims for more time in the coveted jersey.
 All, including six on debut, were also given an insight into just how much of a step up this is.

 Fuelled by almost 60,000 locals, the electric atmosphere brought a familiar test match edge.
 On their part, the French delivered, forcing the young, emerging All Blacks to work for absolutely everything.